robman/FRESH-model/benchmarks/prism/01/README.md

 ```
 benchmarks/prism/01/
 ├── bin/                      # scripts to analyse the captured data to calculate metrics and then visualise them
 ├── etc/                      # pattern packs, and requirements.txt
 ├── key_results.txt           # summary of results from analysis
+├── prism-ethics-agreement.md # ethics agreement required for access to core agent pipeline
 └── results/
     ├── metrics/              # aggregate CSVs (TEI, alignment, arbitration, spillover)
     ├── data/                 # populated theatre_results.json and raw activity.log files by scenario/topic/model/N
     └── plots/                # visualisation of the results
 ```

 ---